Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/History/Early Dynastic period.md

 The city that benefited most from this trade was the city of Ur.
 It sat at the top of the Persian gulf by the mouth of the Euphrates.
 This ideal location allowed easy travel by waters from the west and east.
 The Euphrates allowed trade from the Levant and Egypt in the west while the Persian gulf allowed trade from India in the east.
 We know of Urs great wealth through their cemeteries which had an abundance of expensive objects compared to cemeteries in other Sumerian cities.
 Resin from as far as Mozambique has been found in a tomb in Ur.

-The earliest known legal code and legal reform in recorded history is the Code of Uru-ka-gina of Lagash.
+The earliest known legal code and legal reform in recorded history is the Code of Urukagina of Lagash.
 The code itself has sadly not survived but we do know it existed through secondary sources.
 The code was a reformation of the laws of the corrupt previous king and was an attempt to reach higher levels of equality and freedom.
 For example it decreed that the rich must use silver when purchasing from the poor and the rich man is not allowed to force the poor man to sell his wares if he does not want to.
 It also outlawed polyandry with the punishment being stoning with rocks upon which the crime was written.

 Metalworking was quite intricate especially so if you take into account that all the metals had to be imported.